ihsuy/Typon/README.md

 ```

 ### Option 2: Install From Binary
+(binary files are currently only available for MacOS... linux in making...)
 Open your terminal in your preferred directory and clone this repository:
 ```sh
 git clone https://github.com/ihsuy/Typon